b00f/b00f.github.io/docs/about/index.md

 My name is Mostafa Sedaghat Joo and I am a software engineer.

+Cinema, music, and software are my main hobbies.

+- **Cinema:** I love cinema, but I've never watched the Star Wars movies completely!
+They're too boring for me.
+- **Music:** I love music, especially from the '60s, '70s, and '80s (old but gold).
+- **Software:** I love software development.
+Distributed computation and cryptography are my favorite topics.

 ## I am writing, so I am

 You may have heard the famous quote from René Descartes: "[I think, therefore I am](https://en.wikipedia.org/wiki/Cogito,_ergo_sum)."
-I learned from a person I greatly admire, [Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport), that to think better, we need to write better:
+I learned from a person I truly admire,
+[Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport), that to think better, we need to write better:
 "You have to write better to think better to write better." ([Think and Write](https://mentors.fm/2019/08/13/think-and-write-with-leslie-lamport/))

 So, I try to write here about what I think, to think better.